DXPortugal/IoTLabs/content/lab-2-configure-your-device-and-get-the-tools.md

 * Connect the longer leg of the LED to one leg of the resistor.
 * Connect the other leg of the resistor to GPIO 4 (Pin 7).

-> that the LED polarity is important.
+> Note that the LED polarity is important.
 This polarity setting is commonly known as Active Low.

 ![Lab2 Material][lab2-pinout-breadboard]